-These regulations prescribe uniform procedures to be applied to "all articles representing a trade secret reported to or other wise obtained by the Agency, the Board or the Department in connection with any examination, inspection or proceeding under this Act."
-The scope of these rules follow from this statutory First, these regulations apply to all three agencies subject to the Environmental Protection Act.
-However, they apply only to articles which are obtained pursuant to Environmental Protection Act authority.
-Thus, these procedures are applicable to most information handled by the Board and the IEPA, but are not necessarily applicable to all articles obtained by the Department, which operates largely pursuant to other statutory authority.
+These regulations prescribe uniform procedures to be applied to "all articles representing a trade secret reported to or other wise obtained by the Agency, the Board or the Department in connection with any examination, inspection or proceeding under The scope of these rules follows from this statutory language and several limitations in this scope should be noted.
+First, these regulations apply to all three agencies subject to the Environmental Protection Act.
+However, they apply only to articles which are obtained pursuant to Environmental Protection Thus, these procedures are applicable to most Act authority. information handled by the Board and the IEPA, but are not necessarily applicable to all articles obtained by the Department, which operates largely pursuant to other statutory authority.
 Second, these rules cover only "trade secrets."
 (The term "trade secret" is defined in Section 3 of the Act.)
-Although the Board agrees with some commentors (P.C. #6 and #9) and participants in the hearings who suggested that it would be advisable for the agencies involved to adopt similar uniform procedures for identifying and protecting other privileged or confidential information, the Board is persuaded that Section 7.1(b) authorizes the Board to adopt procedural rules governing the internal operations of the Agency and the Department only with regard to the limited subject of "trade secrets"
+Although the Board agrees with some commenters (P.C. #6 and #9) and participants in the hearings who suggested that it would be advisable for the agencies involved to adopt similar uniform procedures for identifying and protecting other privileged or confidential information, Section 7.1(b) authorizes the Board to adopt procedural rules governing the internal operations of the Agency and the Department only with regard to the limited subject of "trade secrets."

-Several commentors expressed concern about the relationship of these rules to the other requirements for disclosure and non-disclosure under Section 7 of the Act.
-(P.C. #6, #8 and #9) Obviously, these rules do not supersede other statutory requirements for disclosure or non-disclosure.
-Therefore, the fact that an article is found not to represent a trade secret does not necessarily mean that it is disclosable since that same article may fall within one of the other statutorily protected categories listed in Section 7(a)(2), (3) or (4) of the Act.
-Likewise, the fact that an article is claimed to represent a trade secret will not supersede a statutory requirement that certain information must be disclosed, as contained in Sections 7(b)(1), (c) and (d) of the Act.
+Several commenters expressed concern about the relationship of these rules to the other requirements for disclosure and non-disclosure under Section 7 of the Act.
+(P.C. #6, #8 and #9) Obviously, these rules do not supersede other statutory requirements for disclosure or non-disclosure unless the statutory language so indicates.
+Therefore, the fact that an article is not a trade secret does not necessarily mean that it is disclosable since that same article may fall within one of the other statutorily protected categories listed in Section 7(a)(2), (3) or (4) of the Act.
+Likewise, the fact that an article is a trade secret will not supersede a statutory disclosure requirement contained in Sections 7(b)(1), (c) and (d) of the Act.